Pi-MONSTER/casey/README.md

 # casey
-commandline tool to convert a word, full line of lowercase or mixed case text to UPPERCASE
+commandline tool to convert a word or full line of lowercase/mixedcase text to UPPERCASE

 #### HOWTO